 Introduction:

-In vehicles with an internal combustion engine, the heat for cabin heating is extracted from the cooling system.
-The low efficiency of the internal combustion engine (petrol, diesel and LPG alike) is mainly due to heat losses.
-Coolant at a temperature of up to 90 degrees Celsius circulates through the heater core.
-The interior fan blows air through the heater core, so that the air enters the cabin warmed.
-To warm up the cabin faster in winter, vehicles with internal combustion engines may also be equipped with auxiliary heating systems, in the form of electric heating resistors or a parking heater.
+In vehicles with a combustion engine, the heat for the interior heating is extracted from the cooling system.
+The low efficiency of the combustion engine (both petrol and diesel and LPG) is mainly due to heat losses.
+In the heater radiator, coolant circulates at temperatures up to 90 degrees Celsius.
+The interior fan blows air through the heater radiator, causing the air to enter the interior already heated.
+To warm up the interior more quickly in winter, auxiliary heating systems are also available for vehicles with combustion engines, in the form of electric heating resistors or an auxiliary heater.

-In electric vehicles, the heat source (the internal combustion engine) is absent.
-This means the warm air that the heater must produce has to be generated in a different way.
+In electric vehicles, the heat source (the combustion engine) is missing.
+As a result, the warm air that the heater must produce has to be generated in another way.
 This can be done in two ways:

 - via electric heating resistors (PTC heating);